kotnik/todopy/README.md

 Installation
 ------------

-Being this simple, there is no need to install `todo.py`.
-Just symlink it somewhere in your `$PATH` and you're done.
+The easiest way is to install it with pip:

+    pip install todopy

 Usage
 -----